Bharat9848/notes/aiAgents.md

  - how to make LLM specialize in some area of problem statement ?
  - which LLM to choose
 ---
+## Agentic workflow
+ - Agentic workflow is different from fully autonomous agent, it follows a difinite workflow and unlike AI agent is not dynamic in nature.
+ - Controller-worker pattern: LLM act as a controller and chooses from the fixed set of option.
+Option can be a tool or other LLM worker.
+---
 ## LLMs
+  - **context-window**: Maximum number of token
   - Types are instruction models GPT-4 series and reasoning model GPT-o series.
   - LLMs can only “remember” a limited chunk of text at a time.
   - Hallucination: To solve hallucination - RAG, guradrails, validator, human-in-the-loop and Fine tuning